 The third film begins with Jake (Matthew Knight), a young man in Chicago whose family was killed by the curse at the end of the second film.
 Now in a mental institution, Jake claims to be stalked by Kayako, but no one believes him.
 She eventually takes his life.
 Kayako’s sister, Naoko, hears what happened and travels from Japan to Chicago, where her suspicions are proven correct: Kayako and the vengeful spirits of her husband and son are responsible for multiple mysterious deaths.
 While attempting to perform an intense exorcism, Naoko is tragically killed – Kayako’s curse ends, but a new one begins.

-While we don't have a trailer for THE GRUDGE to share just yet, footage from the film sounds bloody and overwhelming.
+The first trailer for THE GRUDGE makes the film look gnarly.
 This new installment will be rated R, too, which means no holding back.
 At New York Comic Con, Pesce said, "Now we have an opportunity to really lean into that deeper character study stuff that audiences love so much."
 Pesce promises a more intense and messed-up movie, which should thrill fans of the series.

 All images courtesy of Sony Pictures.